Ravensara and Ravintsara sound similar but are very different essential oils

 Babies and children with straddling / wheezing / annoying coughing – you can drop a few drops into one of our pendants and put them close to the bed.

-In the bath – a great solution especially for children suffering from breathing difficulties and winter illnesses – Mix the oil with base oil, put into the hot water of the bath and enjoy Mars that will do wonders for breathing.
+In the bath – a great solution especially for children suffering from breathing difficulties and winter illnesses – Mix the oil with base oil, put into the hot water of the bath and enjoy it will do wonders for breathing.
 Mixing with the base oil will help absorb the Ravintsara oil in the body.
-Be careful of the plot.

-The information in this article are from the author best knowledge and does not replace medical advice.
+The information in this article is based on the author’s best knowledge and does not replace medical advice.

 Professional information for reference: